-Epsilon is described in an official Publicis Groupe statement as "a unique technology and platforms company with unparalleled data assets built over years".
-It is the Groupe’s largest purchase to date.
+Epsilon is described in an official Publicis statement as "a unique technology and platforms company with unparalleled data assets built over years".
+It is the group’s biggest purchase to date.

-The acquisition is aimed at strengthening Publicis Groupe’s ability to offer data-driven personalised experiences at scale: analysts estimate that the deal could give Publicis access to over 200 million customer data sets and transform its targeted marketing solutions services, particularly in North America.
+The acquisition is aimed at strengthening Publicis’ ability to offer data-driven personalised experiences at scale: analysts estimate that the deal could give Publicis access to more than 200 million customer data sets and transform its targeted marketing solutions services, particularly in North America.

 Publicis said that Epsilon and its platform Conversant is the leader in CRM and loyalty programmes in the US, with its data covering 56% of all transactions in the US.

-Epsilon, which generated revenues of $2.2bn in 2018 (down 4% year-on-year), is owned by Alliance Data Systems Corporation, and as well as acquiring the Epsilon business Publicis has announced that it is now entering into a strategic partnership with Alliance Data’s remaining business.
+Epsilon, which generated revenues of $2.2bn in 2018 (down 4% year on year), is owned by Alliance Data and, as well as acquiring the Epsilon business, Publicis has announced that it is now entering into a strategic partnership with Alliance Data’s remaining business.

 Q1 financial results

-The deal comes as Publicis Groupe unveils a 1.6% decline in organic net revenue for the first quarter, though reported net revenues were up 1.7%.
+The deal comes as Publicis unveiled a 1.6% decline in organic net revenue for the first quarter, although reported net revenues were up 1.7%.

-Arthur Sadoun, chairman and chief executive of Publicis Groupe, said the results were "in line with expectations, confirming our take on what we anticipate for the year".
+Arthur Sadoun, chairman and chief executive of Publicis, said the results were "in line with expectations, confirming our take on what we anticipate for the year".

 However, Sadoun acknowledged that the company was still suffering attrition from FMCG clients "and that has remained high in the quarter.
 North America net revenue has been particularly affected by this attrition that represented around 300 basis points of impact on the region performance."
 Sadoun added that he believed the pace of attrition will slow in the second quarter.